Why Asking for Help Is Hard to Do

 Find your path toward greater self-actualization and empowerment.

 Posted Apr 05, 2017

-Despite the fact that we’ve come a long way in our culture regarding the de-stigmatization of therapy, it still seems as if reaching out and asking for professional help is the last option for millions of people.
+Despite the fact that we’ve come a long way regarding the de-stigmatization of therapy, it still seems as if reaching out and asking for professional help is the last option for millions of people.
 There’s a list of strategies that come before therapy:

 - Talking to friends and family